 - 1 teaspoon fine sea salt

-- 12 tablespoons unsalted butter, chilled and cut into 1-inch pieces
+- 12 tablespoons unsalted butter, well chilled and cut into 1-inch pieces (I put the butter into the freezer for at least 15 to 20 minutes before using it in this recipe.)

 - In a large bowl, whisk together the flour, sugar, and sea salt.